FLClab/TiffWrapper/README.md

 imwrite("composite.tif", mask, composite=True, luts=cmaps, ranges=[(0, 1) for _ in range(mask.shape[0])])
 ```

-Optionally, when the number of masks is large (>8, FIji only allows for 8 channels in composite) it is possible to directly generate the composite image from the masks and an input image.
+Optionally, when the number of masks is large (>8, Fiji only allows for 8 channels in composite) it is possible to directly generate the composite image from the masks and an input image.

 ```python
 stack = numpy.concatenate([image, mask], axis=0)